-However, is it their color that is the most striking characteristic.
+However, it’s their color that is the most striking characteristic.
 Betta fish have been bred in all the colors of the rainbow.

-The different names usually give you an idea of the tail shape, from the most common such as Veiltail, Crowntail and Halfmoon to smaller sizes such as the Plakat.
+The different names usually give you an idea of the tail shape, from the most common such as veiltail, crowntail, and halfmoon.

 There are many types and coloration you just have to find the one you prefer the most.

-While the males show striking colors with long fins and tail, female look quite different.
+While the males show striking colors with long fins and tails, females look quite different.

-This is another very common variation of tail type which is widely available.
+This is another very common variation of the tail type which is widely available.

 The male of this variation has a long, flowing downwards swooping tail.
-It comes in many different colors variations and the overall appearance is quite remarkable.
+It comes in many different color variations and the overall appearance is quite remarkable.

 If you want to breed Betta fish, you should know this is a dominant tail type over other variations, and therefore is one of the easiest to breed.